davidkim10/tictactoe-react/README.md

 # Tic-Tac-Toe

 React Tic-Tac-Toe application built with Typescript and styled with SCSS.
+Needed to learn TypeScript so decided to practice by going back to basics with the classic Tic-Tac-Toe game.

 &nbsp;